asyncapi/studio/docs/introduction.md

 # Process

-To start using Studio, [create the AsyncAPI](https://www.asyncapi.com/docs/tutorials/streetlights#creating-the-asyncapi-file) file for your API.
+To start using Studio, [create an AsyncAPI file](https://www.asyncapi.com/docs/tutorials/streetlights#creating-the-asyncapi-file) for your API.

 Use the `Block visualizer` button to toggle the Event Visualizer window from the navigation panel.
 You will find the navigation panel to the extreme left your screen.